 Be it in-person or online, peer support groups including Cocaine Anonymous or Narcotics Anonymous can provide a comfortable and safe setting for you to overcome cocaine abuse.
 You can share your thoughts and feelings with others who are suffering through similar struggles.
 It is always helpful to talk to people who can relate to you.

 According to Dr. Winchester, outpatient groups often help cocaine abuse addicts to understand that they have people who share their journey.
 It can be motivating to see other’s success at dealing with addiction.
 Similar to individual therapy, the person can continue his life at home, and at work, while being part of the support group.

 As mentioned earlier, there are no FDA-approved medications to treat cocaine abuse or cocaine use disorder.
 However, medications that include certain antidepressants or stimulants may be prescribed as they might help suppress cravings, withdrawal symptoms or even compensate for the pleasurable feelings of cocaine usage.
 Dr. Pavan Madan is a board-certified and licensed psychiatrist.
 According to him, generally, the success rate of medications is limited.
 Those also don’t take into account the remedies for psychosocial behaviors.

-In short, counseling and therapy are suggested treatments for cocaine abuse.
-You may be advised to spend some considerable time in a suitable rehabilitation center (commonly known as rehab).
-A therapist can navigate you to change your behaviors as needed.
+In short, counselling and therapy are suggested treatments for cocaine abuse.
+You may be advised to spend some considerable time in a suitable rehabilitation centre (commonly known as rehab).
+A therapist can navigate you to change your behaviours as needed.
 So, were your questions regarding cocaine addiction and abuse answered?
 Pretty sure you nodded your head.
 It is important to realize that cocaine usage is bad for your health.

 Ben Lesser is one of the most sought-after experts in health, fitness and medicine.
 His articles impress with unique research work as well as field-tested skills.
 We are honored to have Ben writing exclusively for Dualdiagnosis.org.